Criticism of capitalism: Inequality

-Market instability

 Critics of capitalism, particularly Marxists, identify market instability as a permanent feature of capitalist economy.
 Marx believed that the unplanned and explosive growth of capitalism does not occur in a smooth manner, but is interrupted by periods of overproduction in which stagnation or decline occur (i.e. recessions).
 In the view of Marxists, several contradictions in the capitalist mode of production are present, particularly the internal contradiction between anarchy in the sphere of capital (i.e. free market) and socialised production in the sphere of labor (i.e. industrialism).
 In The Communist Manifesto, Marx and Engels highlighted what they saw as a uniquely capitalist juxtaposition of overabundance and poverty: "Society suddenly finds itself put back into a state of momentary barbarism.
 And why?
 Because there is too much civilization, too much means of subsistence, too much industry, too much commerce".

-Some scholars blame the financial crisis of 2007–2008 on the neoliberal capitalist model.
+Some scholars blame the 2008 financial crisis on the neoliberal capitalist model.
 Following the banking crisis of 2007, economist and former Chair of the Federal Reserve, Alan Greenspan told the United States Congress on 23 October 2008 that "[t]his modern risk-management paradigm held sway for decades.
 The whole intellectual edifice, however, collapsed in the summer of last year", and that "I made a mistake in presuming that the self-interests of organizations, specifically banks and others, were such that they were best capable of protecting their own shareholders and their equity in firms ...
 I was shocked".